silverstripe/cwp/docs/en/gitlab/working-with-modules.md

 After your module is running and tested, you can publish it.
 Since your module is a self-contained piece of software, it will constitute a project in itself.
 From your module directory follow the instructions at [Creating repositories](../gitlab/creating-repositories).
-Once the module is pushed upstream (`git push -u origin master`) it will be available for others to install.
+Once the module is pushed to the repository (`git push -u origin master`) it will be available for others to install.

 Check out instructions at [Sharing repositories](../gitlab/sharing-repositories) on how to control module access settings.